 Become a Trusted Philanthropic Advisor to Donors and Clients

-provides you with the knowledge and skills needed to help clients and
+demonstrates you have the knowledge and tools to help clients articulate

-donors achieve their highest aspirations for self, family, and society.
+and advance their highest aspirations for self, family and society.

 CAP scholarships are currently available from the AiP Foundation.
 Learn More.